 SpamSieve protects you against Web bugs by telling the mail program not to load remote images for messages that it thinks are spam.
 Since SpamSieve catches almost all spam messages, you only risk triggering a Web bug if SpamSieve lets a spam message through and you view that message.
-(If you know that a message is spam and don't want to select it to train it as spam, you can use the drone setup and drag the message to the TrainSpam mailbox.)
+(If you know that a message is spam and don't want to select it to train it as spam, you can train it from SpamSieve's Log window use or the drone setup and drag the message to the TrainSpam mailbox.)